Automate Website Screenshots using n8n & CaptureKit Website Capture API

 So we will send a GET request, to the capturekit's screenshot API.

-The endpoint is "https://api.capturekit.dev/capture", and the two necessary parameters that need to run this API are access_key & url (the webpage for which you want to take screenshot for).
-You can get your access_key in the CaptureKit's account-dashboard!
+The endpoint is https://api.capturekit.dev/v1/capture, and the two necessary parameters that need to run this API are x_api_key & url (the webpage for which you want to take screenshot for).
+You can get your x_api_key in the CaptureKit's account-dashboard!

 Prior to using this API, I would recommend you to go through the documentation to better understand how this API works & functions of different parameters.